earthinversion/Compare-Synthetics-for-Earth-Models-Ocean-Effects/README.md

 <hr>

 ## Results
-- Define the input models and the synthetics paths
+- Comparison between SPECFEM, RegSEM and NMS (Normal-mode synthetics) with OCEAN, anisotropy and Topography.
+No mirror for the cases of SPECFEM and RegSEM.

 <hr>
 <p align="center">